Sexual Incompatibility in a Relationship: Is Polyamory the Answer? [Polyamory Conversation Cards #20]

 How and When to Renegotiate Relationship Agreements in Polyamory [Polyamory Conversation Cards #6]

 Few issues are as divisive in the polyamory community as the terms that govern our relationships.
-Whether we’re arguing about the difference between boundaries, rules and relationship agreements or debating the finer points of whether any specific rule/agreement is ethical, we’re nerdy about this shit.
+Whether we’re arguing about the difference between boundaries, rules and relationship agreements or debating the finer points of whether any specific rule/agreement is ethical, poly people are nerdy about this shit.
+Today we’re going to talk about one important aspect of polyamorous relationship agreements: when to renegotiate them.

 In case you missed it, this post is part of a series inspired by Odder Being’s Polyamory Conversation Cards.
 Once a week or as often as I can, I’ll pull a card at random and write a piece of content based on it.
 There will likely be some essays, advice pieces, personal experiences, rants, and more!
 You can read the whole series at the dedicated tag.
 And if you want to support my work and get occasional bonus content, head on over to my Patreon.